-During the period from 2002 to 2006 the Group sold a series of investment property funds, known as Belfry, which subsequently incurred losses to approximately 2,500 individual investors (approximately £214 million invested).
+During the period from 2002 to 2006 the Group sold a series of investment property funds, known as Belfry, which subsequently incurred losses to c.
+2,500 individual investors (c. £214 million invested).
 The Group settled claims from certain of those investors in 2021 which resulted in a €25 million charge including amounts for legal and settlement costs.
 Following this, the Group instigated a programme to review the suitability of advice outcomes for individual investors to determine if redress may be due in certain instances.
 Based on an initial assessment, a provision was also recorded for €75 million in June 2021.

-Following the approval by the Board during 2022 of the customer treatment methodology and the close out of the individual case assessments, the initial provision recorded in 2021 was reassessed and increased by ε 82 million for the cost of redress.
-Furthermore, associated costs required to conclude the redress programme were estimated at ε 12 million and were separately provided for.
-Following utilisations during the year, the closing provision was ε 79 million at 31 December 2022.
+Following the approval by the Board in June 2022 of the customer treatment methodology and the close out of the individual case assessments, the provision for the cost of redress has been reassessed and increased to €148 million.
+Associated costs, required to conclude the redress programme, of €7 million have separately been provided for at 30 June 2022.
+Payments will be made to impacted investors in the second half of 2022.
+The provisions represent the Group's best estimate at 30 June 2022.
+Notwithstanding that the programme is significantly advanced, the final cost is subject to uncertainty as individual investors will have the right to appeal the outcome of their case assessment to an independent appeals panel.